altruios/namshubettulpa/public/namshubettuple/decent-resent-reset.md

 ~The items combined into a short spear - spikes and the funnel at the end~ "M::This isn't going to kill it though, is it?"
 "FL::No, no it won't.
-It is far to spread out for that."
+It is far too spread out for that."
 'M::This is just like stealing treasure from a dragon, yep...
 And with this treasure'
 ~She contemplated what she would do with that store of power~